Hello-AndyJoe/Challege-4-JavascriptQuiz/README.md

 ## Description

 This web application is designed for users to start a JavaScript quiz to review a five basic items related to the topic.
+The quiz can be taken and multiple choice answers will be validated to show how to the player is performing.
+A record of the last attempt can be saved so the user can see how they're doing with the material.

 ## Installation